open/close all folders

-- Lost Planet has the Disc Grenade, which has the added bonus of being a Sticky Bomb.
+- The first game has the Disc Grenade, which has the added bonus of being a Sticky Bomb.

 - Metal Man's weapon in Mega Man 2.
 Resurfaces in Mega Man Battle Network 3 as one of MetalMan.EXE's signature weapons.
 Wheel Cutter from Mega Man 10 is a ground-based buzzsaw that can climb up walls.

 - From Mega Man X2, we have the Spin Wheel that acts like the Wheel Cutter, and the Spinning Blade from X3 which launches two circular sawblades that curve behind X.